 When you or a loved one has been incarcerated, an important first decision is to bail out.
-Getting out of jail as quickly as possible, will allow you to build a more effective defense from the outside.
-Unfortunately however, there are plenty of bail bond myths floating around and Acme Bail Bonds is here to provide some clarity.
+Getting out of jail as quickly as possible will allow you to build a more effective defense from the outside.
+Unfortunately, however, there are plenty of bail bond myths floating around and Acme Bail Bonds is here to provide some clarity.

 One: Bail Bonds Must Be Paid Entirely Upfront

 In California, the amount for bail is typically 10 percent of the bond.
 This 10% bail bond fee will allow Acme Bail Bonds to post your entire bail amount.
 For example, if your bail is set at $50,000, you will be responsible for $5,000 or 10%, and Acme Bail Bonds will assume the liability on the entire $50,000 amount.
 If you’re unable to come up with the entire 10% fee upfront, it’s OK.
-Acme Bail Bonds offers 0% interest-free financing, allowing you to spread monthly payments across a longer period of time.
+Acme Bail Bonds offers 0% interest-free financing, allowing you to spread monthly payments over a longer period of time.

 Two: Bail Bond Companies Are Shady